Matt-81/ontology-driven-TL/README.md

 ### Data
 This folder contains:
 #the matrices derived from the ontologies to train the class predictor (notice that each matrix is used for each trial, i.e., SoA, Domain, TLO).
-#the training set to give as input of the property predictor
+#the training set to be given as input of the property predictor
 #the test set to be used as test input of the class predictor

 ### Reference